Join Red Fox for a unique volunteer opportunity giving you hands-on experience through recreation and cultural activities.

-Red Fox Healthy Living Society and Environmental Youth Alliance (EYA) have teamed up to bring like-minded youth between the ages of 15-19 together for environmental stewardship volunteer work and recreation and cultural activities from March, 2020 to March, 2021.
-Over the course of the year, there will be 3 cohorts that will engage 14 youth over a 3 month period, engaging 44 youth in total.
+Red Fox Healthy Living Society and Environmental Youth Alliance (EYA) have teamed up to bring like-minded youth between the ages of 15-19 together for environmental stewardship volunteer work and recreation and cultural activities.

 Seed Generation will give youth hands-on experiences creating wildlife habitat and Indigenous foodscape gardens in Vancouver Parks.
 They will volunteer as youth leaders at Red Fox Active Play, Food Security and Drum Group programs, helping local children and families be active, enjoy healthy food and connect together safely on-line.
 They will learn from Elders and Knowledge Keepers and engage in wellness activities together.
 The youth leaders will gain a certificate of completion for 120 service hours over the 3 month period.

 The government is slowly allowing the public to return to everyday activities with certain conditions.
 Red Fox and EYA are committed to keeping youth safe and we are following all recommended guidelines from the BC Health Authority.

 In-person outdoor programs beginning June 14, 2020 with the following health and safety measures in place:

 - Face masks (provided by Red Fox & EYA)